Welcome to the Eastchester Youth Soccer Association (EYSA) travel program. Below is important information concerning the EYSA travel program.

 If your child enjoys playing soccer and your objective is to give him or her more training, he or she is ready to try out.
 This program is about developing players’ soccer skills.

-With respect to those just starting the travel soccer experience in our youngest age group (age group U8), our goal is to build balanced teams based upon the evaluations that were conducted this past Spring.
+With respect to those just starting the travel soccer experience in our youngest age group (age group U8), our goal is to build balanced teams based upon the evaluations that are conducted each Spring.
 As the children progress in age groups (starting with age group U9), we begin to organize teams based upon skills/capabilities and commitment using the spring evaluations and feedback from the coaches and trainers.
 This enables us to place teams in the appropriate competitive divisions so that each player is challenged and continues to develop.
 We appreciate that the evaluation process is not perfect and that children develop at different rates.
 Therefore, teams and player placement may change from year-to-year.

 EYSA deploys certified (paid) coaches, whereas in the recreation league, coaches are generally parents.
 Our aim is to rotate coaches so that a coach does not remain with the same team for more than two years.
 While we appreciate that players build a bond with their coach, we believe that it is important for player development to experience different coaching styles and tactics.
 Just as you would not want your child to have the same schoolteacher every year – – the same applies for coaches.